OpenROV/openrov-software/README.md

 b) put a 1 for the options you have, a 0 if you don't have the option and save.
 For most folks you simply need to choose if you have the cape or controllerboard25.

-c) Login to the web session for the rov, choose settings, and select the upload firmware to ardino option.
+c) Login to the web session for the rov, choose settings, and select the upload firmware to arduino option.

 Updating
 ------------